-4(4-0) Individualized competency-based or lecture course in basic mathematical skills.
+Individualized competency-based or lecture course in basic mathematical skills.
 Students placed by assessment results at appropriate level at beginning of course.
 Proficiency at 70-percent level must be demonstrated in each unit before progressing to the next unit.
 Covers whole numbers, fractions, decimals, ratio and proportion, percent, practical geometry and/or introduction to algebra.

-Prerequisites: CM2 50 or taken concurrently with READ083 or READO83 with a C. or better or READO87 with a C or better or R
+Prerequisites: CM2 50 (Compass Reading of 50 or above) or taken concurrently with READ083 or READ083 with a C. or better or READ087 with a C or better or R